natebolam/agora/deployment/README.md

-## Deployment with Nix
+## Deployment

 The current folder defines a nixops network that deploys a node `agora` running the Tezos Node in a Docker container.

-`staging.nix` defines the logical network, that is, service and server configuration, while `libvirt.nix` defines the physical network, that is, how to actually put the logical network onto *something*.
-In this case, it defines how to deploy the configuration to a KVM VM via libvirt (both of which need to be installed and configured to allow your user RW access).
+The current folder defines deployment of our staging infrastructure.

+There are three major components at work here:

+1. `configuration.nix` defines the logical machine configuration.
+2. `nixops-libvirt.nix` defines how to use `nixops` to deploy this configuration to a local KVM VM using libvirt.
+3. The `terraform` folder defines our cloud infrastructure.

 ### Configuring libvirt

-####
+#### MacOS
 I'm told there is libvirt support for MacOS, but I don't have access to a Mac for testing.
 Please ask Google.